miketuskey/ReGex/REGEX Project/Regex Presentation.md

 - What is it

-    - Regula Expression (REGEX) is as specific search pattern that can be used to easily match locate and manage text.
+    - Regular Expression (REGEX) is as specific search pattern that can be used to easily match locate and manage text.

 - Uses of RegEx